Keeping Websites Simple

 - All functional portions of the site must be obvious as to how to proceed to the desired outcome.

-Navigation should be clear and concise; adhering to the '3-click' standard, and easily recognizable without intensive search.
+Navigation should be clear & concise, adhere to the '3-click' standard, and easily recognizable without intensive search.

 - Visitors need to be able to find information quickly and in an intuitive fashion.